Katze zischt. Aggressive Katzen zÀhmen.

 "Can I tame an adult stray cat?"

-Yes, adult cats can also be tamed, but they often require more patience.
+Yes, even adult cats can be tamed, but often require more patience.

 "What should I do if my cat scratches or bites me?"